browserengineering/book/book/graphics.md

 [tk-mousewheel]: https://wiki.tcl-lang.org/page/mousewheel

-*Resizing*: Make the browser resizable.
+2-3 *Resizing*.
+Make the browser resizable.
 To do so, [pass the `fill` and `expand` arguments][fill-expand] to `canvas.pack`, call and bind to the `<Configure>` event, which happens when the window is resized.
 The window's new width and height can be found in the `width` and `height` fields on the event object.
 Remember that when the window is resized, the line breaks must change, so you will need to call `layout` again.

-*Scrollbar*: Stop your browser from scrolling down past the last display list entry.[^not-quite-right] At the right edge of the screen, draw a blue, rectangular scrollbar.
+2-4 *Scrollbar*.
+Stop your browser from scrolling down past the last display list entry.[^not-quite-right] At the right edge of the screen, draw a blue, rectangular scrollbar.
 Make sure the size and position of the scrollbar reflects what part of the full document the browser can